gwyatt40/Intermediate-Arduino/README.md

 ## Hello LCD

 ### Description
-This was my first time ever using an LCD screen!
-The project was simply to wire one to an Arduino and have it print the words "Hello World" above a timer counting the seconds since the program began.
-To begin, I wired the LCD to the arduino following the steps from the [Adafruit page linked on Canvas](https://learn.adafruit.com/character-lcds/wiring-a-character-lcd).
+Goal: The project was to wire an LCD to an Arduino and have it print the words "Hello World" and a timer counting the seconds since the program began.
+Steps: To begin, I wired the LCD to the Arduino following the steps from the [Adafruit page linked on Canvas](https://learn.adafruit.com/character-lcds/wiring-a-character-lcd).
 Then I started a code using the setup libraries from the Canvas assignment page.
 I used lcd.begin(), lcd.setcursor(), and lcd.print() to print Hello World! on the first line of the LCD.
 I put this in void setup().
 Then I went to void loop() created a timer function and set the cursor to the second line so that the timer was displayed at the bottom of the LCD.

 ### Code
 [Hello LCD Code](https://github.com/gwyatt40/Intermediate-Arduino/blob/master/Hello_LCD/Hello_LCD.ino)

 ### Problems
-For the code, I had to figure out how to make a basic timer (which I did using lcd.print(millis() /1000)) download the Liquid Crystal library, and use LCD related functions for the first time (LCD.begin, etc).
-I could find info on most of the code through googling, though I was unable to find a site as comprehensive as the one for LED Fade.
-I also did have a bit of an issue with the Liquid Crystal library but I just had to download it and make sure it was saved in the correct folder.
-The wiring was much, much more complicated.
-While the Adafruit page linked on Canvas was extremely helpful, it was still a bit confusing to connect all twelve (12!!) of the LCD pins to the correct places on the Arduino.
-It took several tries and lots of double-checking to make sure that everything was where it should be.
-I realized about halfway through that it would probably be a good idea to color code and cut my wires so that I could easily see where each one was connected.
-Even with this solution the wiring was still complicated and I was glad when we learned how to use the LCD Backpack!
+When I first ran my code I encountered an error with the Liquid Crystal library.
+I fixed this by downloading the library and double-checking that it was saved to the correct folder.

 ### Pictures